matthewbeta/matthew-jackson.com/_posts/2013-07-03-customer-service-for-designers.markdown

 layout: post__content
 title:  "Notes on customer service"
 categories: Process
+excerpt: The following are some rules I've learned during several years of customer service jobs in my previous life as a senior complaint handler for a large financial institution.
+I have written them down as a note-to-self as I could do with being reminded sometimes.
 snippet: Matt takes everything he knows about his previous career in customer service and applies it his current career in customer service.
 tags: business, ux, clients
 ---

-The following are some rules I've learned during several years of customer service jobs in my previous life as a senior complaint handler for a large financial institution.
+<p class="lede">The following are some rules I've learned during several years of customer service jobs in my previous life as a senior complaint handler for a large financial institution.
 I have written them down as a note-to-self as I could do with being reminded sometimes.
-Thought maybe others might find them useful too:
+Thought maybe others might find them useful too:</p>

 ## Everyone is a customer
 The back-end dev who works in your studio?
 She's a customer.
 The junior designer who shadows you?
 He's a customer.
 Your boss?
 Customer.
 Printers?
 Customer.
 They are all relying on you to provide something.
 Even if they are not direct customers.
 All the following rules apply to all of them.